Rishit-grg/C_Projects/2. Prime Factoriser/readme.md

 # Prime Factoriser

-A C program that uses Loops and funtions to Prime factorise and no input into it.
+A C program that uses Loops and functions to Prime factorise any no input into it.

 Try it out - https://onlinegdb.com/bJZypwivq